cbroms/sentitudeExtension/docs/about.md

 ## Technologies

 Sentitude makes use of two dictionaries when analyzing pages- [SenticNet 5](http://sentic.net/about/) and [AFINN-111](http://www2.imm.dtu.dk/pubdb/views/publication_details.php?id=6010).
 SenticNet 5 is the latest, released in 2018 ([read the paper here](http://sentic.net/senticnet-5.pdf)) and provides 100,000 concepts, each of which has been assigned a number of values, notably polarity, attention value, pleasantness, sensitivity, aptitude value, and a number of other semantics values.
-For example, the entry `betray` in the SenticNet 5 dictionary looks like this:
+For example, the entry for `betray` in the SenticNet 5 dictionary looks like this:
 ```json
 {
     "betray": [